Equestrian Center Frequently Asked Questions

 and may students compete in them?

 There are several shows held at Mount Holyoke throughout the year, including a series of hunter shows and jumper shows.
-In addition, there is a combined test and dressage show in the spring.
-Students may ride Mount Holyoke school horses, depending on availability, in any of these shows.
+In addition, there is a dressage show in the winter and another in the spring.
+Students may ride Mount Holyoke school horses (for an additional fee), depending on availability, in any of these shows.
 Students interested are encouraged to speak to the staff as early as possible to discuss fees and terms.

 Does Mount Holyoke have horses available for